Chromatography and Mass Spectrometry

 - Identification of unknown compounds

-- Determination of the molecular weight of a compound
+- Determination of molecular weight

-- Analysis of the isotopic composition of a compound
+- Analysis of isotopic composition

 Data Analysis